eberban/eberban/books/refgram/src/from_scratch/core_to_complete/time.md

-To represent the flow of time with the concept of "present", we store in the context a node, and between sentences we update it (thanks to __pahe__) by taking a node such that there exist a path between the old and the next one (the new present is in the future of the old one).
+To represent the flow of time with the concept of "present", we store in the context a node, and between sentences we update it (thanks to __pahe__) by taking a node such that there exists a path between the old and the new one (the new present is in the future of the old one).

 <spoiler>